Generic name: Daratumumab 100mg in 5mL

 - Check that the DARZALEX solution is colorless to pale yellow.
 Do not use if opaque particles, discoloration or other foreign particles are present.

-- Using aseptic technique, remove a volume of 0.9% Sodium Chloride Injection, USP from the infusion bag/container that is equal to the required volume of DARZALEX solution.
+- Remove a volume of 0.9% Sodium Chloride Injection, USP from the infusion bag/container that is equal to the required volume of DARZALEX solution.

 - Gently invert the bag/container to mix the solution.
 Do not shake.

 - Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 The diluted solution may develop very small, translucent to white proteinaceous particles, as daratumumab is a protein.
 Do not use if visibly opaque particles, discoloration or foreign particles are observed.

 - Since DARZALEX does not contain a preservative, administer the diluted solution immediately at room temperature 15°C–25°C (59°F–77°F) and in room light.
 Diluted solution may be kept at room temperature for a maximum of 15 hours (including infusion time).